-Health, Safety, Welfare and Wellbeing
+Health, Safety, Welfare and Wellbeing Parents acknowledge and agree that:

-- 20. Parents acknowledge and agree that: - a.they have supplied to the School all information prior to the enrolment of their child that may impact on the student's full participation in the School's educational, sporting, co-curricular and outdoor education programmes and that they have fully disclosed any special needs (including but not limited to any medical, physical, learning or psychological needs) which the student has; - b. they will notify the School immediately where any disclosed special needs change or where any special needs arise, or there are any changes to the information they have supplied and will on an ongoing basis provide to the School copies of medical reports or developmental assessments, such as reports from paediatricians, psychologists, speech therapists, occupational therapists, or other professionals, pertaining to the student's development; and - c.they will complete the student's medical form accurately and provide annual updates to the School.

-Failure to supply this information may result in the exclusion of the student from the School where parents have chosen not to disclose such information or sought to mislead the School by not providing all relevant information.

-- 21. Parents agree to give the School notice of any change in contact details as soon as practical including. - 22.
+- 19. They have supplied to the School all information prior to the enrolment of their child that may impact on the student's full participation in the School's educational, sporting, co-curricular and outdoor education programmes and that they have fully disclosed any special needs (including but not limited to any medical, physical, learning or psychological needs) which the student has; - a. they will notify the School immediately where any disclosed special needs change or where any special needs arise, or there are any changes to the information - they have supplied and will on an ongoing basis provide to the School copies of medical reports or developmental assessments, such as reports from paediatricians, psychologists, speech therapists, occupational therapists, or other professionals, pertaining to the student's development; and - they will complete the student's medical information accurately and provide regular updates to the School via the online Parent Lounge portal. - d.
+Failure to supply this information may result in the exclusion of the student from the School where parents have chosen not to disclose such information or sought to mislead the School by not providing all relevant information. - 20.
+Parents agree to give the School notice of any change in contact details as soon as practical. - 21.
 The School seeks to maintain an environment that is safe for all students and in which learning can take place.
-Parents agree that to this end the Headmaster or his nominee may search the student's bag, locker or other possessions where there are reasonable grounds to do. - 23.
-If the student is ill or injured, necessitating urgent hospital and/or medical treatment (for example injections, blood transfusions, surgery) and if parents are not readily available to authorise such treatment, parents authorise the Headmaster or, in his absence, a responsible member of the School staff, to give the necessary authority for such treatment.
-Parents agree to indemnify the School, its employees and agents in respect of all costs and expenses arising directly or indirectly out of such treatment. - 24.
-The School requires parents to observe School security procedures as they apply from time to time for the protection of students. - 25.
-If parents with to collect their children for early departure or speak in person to them they are to report to the Heads of School Office or the Administration Centre. - 26.A student's personal property is not insured by the School and the School does not accept any responsibility for loss.
+Parents agree that to this end the Headmaster or his nominee may search the student's bag, locker or other possessions where there are reasonable grounds to do so. - 22.
+If the student is ill or injured, necessitating urgent hospital and/or medical treatment (for example injections, blood transfusions, surgery) and if parents are not readily available to authorise such treatment, parents authorise the Headmaster or, in his absence, a responsible member of the school staff, to give the necessary authority for such treatment.
+Parents agree to indemnify the School, its employees and agents in respect of all costs and expenses arising directly or indirectly out of such treatment. - 23.
+The School requires parents to observe School security procedures as they apply from time to time for the protection of students. - 24.
+If parents wish to collect their children for early departure or speak in person to them they are to report to the Heads of School Office or the Administration Centre.